Rahmenordnung/project-3m-database/README.md

 * Implementing, or trying to extra features, such as pagination, user login that have taught me a parallel way of learning out of the course box, that I think I will be using in all my future carrer.

-__Thank you very much, for all the help recived from staff, mentors, chat, etc!!!__
+__Thank you very much, for all the help recived from staff, mentors, chat, etc!!!!__